Arinzelight/Django-ecom-website/README.md

 ## Contributing

 Contributions to StellarShop are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to report issues, submit pull requests, and more.